Bryson City May be a Small Town, but We Celebrate Holidays in a Big Way!

 Letters to Santa, Cookies & Cocoa, November 10 - December 10

 Available every day.
 Write your letter to Santa and mail it at the Swain County Visitor Center.
 All materials provided.
 Cookies and cocoa served in the lobby all day.

-Hike the Smokies : North Shore Road Loop with Friends of the Smokies.
+Hike the Smokies : Chimney Tops with Friends of the Smokies.
 More info

-6 - 8 pm — Spirit of Christmas.
-Join friends and neighbors for caroling from Caboose Corner to the square for the town Christmas.
-Then come inside the Visitor Center for hot cocoa and cookies, letter writing to Santa, and a visit with St. Nick himself!
+2 - 8 pm — Spirit of Christmas.
+Santa will be at the Red Caboose on Everett Street from 2-6 pm.
+Then he joins friends and neighbors for caroling from Caboose Corner to the square for the lighting of the town Christmas tree.
+Afterwards come inside the Visitor Center for hot cocoa and cookies, letter writing to Santa, and a visit with St. Nick himself!
 In the true Spirit of Christmas bring a canned good to donate to the food pantry or a new unwrapped gift for for the local toy drive!

 8-10 am — Breakfast with Santa.
 At the Rescue Squad Building at 111 Bryson Walk (Behind the Everett Street Dollar General.) $5 pancake breakfast.
 Bring your own camera for photos with Santa.
 828-488-3681 or 800-867-9246.

 Beginning at 9 am – 14th Annual Cookie Walk & Christmas Bazaar.
 Fellowship Hall, Bryson City United Methodist Church.
 76 Main Street.

 2 pm — "The Biggest Little Christmas Parade in the Smokies" takes to the streets.
 This annual parade features floats, fire trucks, bands, classic cars, beauty queens and more ...and of course, Santa!

 Hike the Smokies : Kephart Prong with Friends of the Smokies.
 More info